astro-aya/ayas-random-css/Themes/Gallery/README.md

 # Gallery Discord theme

 > [!WARNING]
-> Work-in-progress, not everything will be fully functional or polished.
+> Work-in-progress; not everything will be fully functional or polished.

 A work-in-progress Discord theme with a collection of themed backgrounds by various artists.
 Compatible with the [Islands theme](https://github.com/astro-aya/ayas-random-css/tree/main/Themes/Islands).